 Guangzhou Pumped Storage Power Station has a total capacity of 2,400MW and was commissioned in two stages.
 CLP has contractual rights to use the equivalent of half of the first stage of the project (600MW).
 A pumped storage plant uses the hydro technology to store energy generated by other power stations.
 Storage is achieved by pumping water from a lower to an upper reservoir.
 The stored energy can then be recovered by running the hydro units in reverse as generators, with their output available to the grid system at times of peak demand or as backup if other units shut down unexpectedly.

-CLP is a whole or part owner of over 40 wind farms in the Mainland, India and Australia.
+CLP has wind projects in Mainland China, India and Australia.
 Wind power is currently the world's leading renewable energy source and produces no environmental emissions or greenhouse gases.
 As the use of wind energy increases, its cost will come down and will be increasingly competitive with traditional fossil fired energy supplies.

-CLP is the largest investor in India's wind power sector, with projects in Maharashtra, Gujarat, Karnataka, Tamil Nadu and Rajasthan.
+CLP is the largest investor in India's wind power sector, with projects in Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan and Tamil Nadu.
 Wind energy in India contributes significantly to our renewable energy portfolio.

 CLP currently owns three hydropower projects in Mainland China.
 Hydro energy is clean and free from carbon but the opportunities to develop hydro projects are rare.